Macil/aocd/README.md

 The `if (import.meta.main) {` check around the `runPart()` calls is so that the solutions are not run when tests are run.
-You are not expected to modify that if-block or its contents except to uncomment the part 2 `runPart()` call once you're ready to work on part 2's solution.
+You are not expected to modify that if-block or its contents except to uncomment the `part2()` function, its `runPart()` call, and its test once you're ready to work on part 2's solution.

 An example of complete solution based on this template using this library can be seen at